This page sets out some of the principal forms of fraud and ways that firms can mitigate risk.

 The lawyer then contacts the bank, either by email or by returning the call and provides the level of detail needed for the fraudster to access the account and steal the monies.

-Never disclose log in details, passwords or other security information.
-Ensure that your staff are aware of this also.
+Your bank will never ask for security information.
+Never disclose log-in details, passwords or other security information.
+Ensure that your staff also know never to do this.

 Limit the number of staff who need to have access to banking details.